wildug/wildug.github.io/_posts/2023-10-01-cycling_barcelona.md

 This requires a trip to an administration office when you are lucky enough to get an appointment.

-For me personally I choose swapfiets as a renting service for 19€ a month.
+For me personally I choose _swapfiets_ as a renting service for 19€ a month.
 This was most of all a convenient but for certain not the cheapest options for a bike.
-The gear shifting is not great but it has a nice luggage track on top of the front wheel allowing for a good view on my luggage while driving.
+The gear shifting is not great, but it has a nice luggage track on top of the front wheel allowing for a good view on my luggage while driving.

-{% include figure.html path="assets/img/swapfiets_bike.jpeg" class="img-fluid rounded z-depth-1" %}
+{% include figure.html path="assets/img/swapfiets_bike.jpg" class="img-fluid rounded z-depth-1" %}